weishi10141993/myntuples/README.md

 ## Instruction for environment setup from NN group machine: ivy.physics.sunysb.edu (CentOS 6.10)

-I installed a DUNE software release on the ivy machine using the following setup, you can skip this part and go to [Set up your work directory](#set-up-your-work-directory).
+I installed a DUNE software release on the ivy machine using the following setup, you can skip this part and go to [Set up work area on Ivy](#set-up-work-area-on-ivy).

 ```
 #